-Fresh out of school, looking to kickstart your career, just to find “2 years of professional experience” under the requirements of a junior UX designer job post.
-Next, there’s the portfolio paradox: needing case studies without real-life experience.
-We’ve been there, and we remember how frustrating it is.
-Junior UX designers have it hard, but there are ways to make it work, and you’ll find out about them in this article.
+Fresh out of school, excited to get your hands dirty, just to find “2 years of professional experience” under the requirements of a junior UX designer job post.
+Then there’s the portfolio paradox: needing case studies for your UX portfolio without real-life experience.

 We took our experience, scoured through 68 junior designer job descriptions, interviewed HR managers, design leads, and our colleagues, and merged all the info we could gather into this article.
 What you’ll learn about is:

-1. What do Jr. UX designers do?
+- What do Jr. UX designers do?

-2. How much Jr. UX designer make?
+- How much Jr. UX designer make?

-3. Freelance vs office work
+- Freelance vs office work

-4. 6 important bits of realistic advice
+- 6 important bits of realistic advice

-5. Preparations before applying
+- Preparations before applying

-6. Where to search for and where not to search for jobs?
+- Where to search for and where not to search for jobs?

-7. Application tracking
+- Application tracking

-8. The hiring process
+- The hiring process

-9. After the interview
+- After the interview

 What do Jr UX designers do?

 Traditionally, jr. UX designers work alongside a team of UX designers.
-But, that doesn’t mean that they don’t have their own crop of work.
+But, that doesn’t mean they don’t have their own crop of work.
 Junior UXers have to

-• conduct user research and usability testing,
+- conduct user research and usability testing,

-• organize and analyze research findings for a better understanding of user insight,
+- organize and analyze research findings for a better understanding of user insight,

-• assist in wireframing, sketching, prototyping, and creating user flows.
+- assist in wireframing, sketching, prototyping, and creating user flows,

 The difference between juniors’ and seniors’ responsibilities is that jr. UX designers are delegated routine problems while higher levels work on more complex issues.